TotalGriffLock/pyCECpi/README.md

 pystats.py and pystats.service from this repo

 # Steps
+Assembly is a little fiddly but it makes for what I think is a very slick form factor
 Print the .stl files from this repo (in the STL folder)
 Solder the 3x2 pin header to pins 1-6 on the Pi
 Use your soldering iron to fit 3 threaded inserts into the case